 Culturally adapting the intervention may be necessary.
 Cultural adaptation refers to a deliberative process of modifying an evidence-based intervention to take into account the culture of the group or client.
 The modification is collaborative, involving persons familiar with the cultural value systems of the targeted population [67].
 Surface structure adaptations are "light" or "modest" in that minor attributes are modified to fit the client's preferences.
+An example of surface structure adaptions is racial/ ethnic matching of the client and therapist [86].

-Deep structure modifications involve incorporating cultural values and explanatory models of illness into interventions [64].
+Deep structure modifications involve incorporating cultural values and explanatory models of illness into interventions and engaging with local indigenous healers and the client's networks [64; 86].
 One of the limitations of culturally adapting evidence-based interventions is that the core of the standardized intervention could be altered [64].
 However, it may be that there are common active factors that help promote change that can be incorporated into standardized protocols [65].